What do you want to know?

 What nutrients does Carrot provide for babies?

-Carrot provides nutrients like fibre, vitamin A that support babies' growth and development.
+Carrot provides nutrients like potassium, fibre, vitamin A that support babies' growth and development.

 How long can I store Carrot for babies?